 We put on snorkels and fins and fell into the water.
 There was a pretty good current and it sent us whizzing over muddy clumps of grass, not coral gardens.
+Not perfect.
 Still I didn’t want to be a spoilsport.
 We were hoping this would be the best snorkeling of our lifetime.

 The coral bordered a cut between a ledge island and the larger island of Guana Cay.
 As we headed towards it, waves were breaking on one side.
-Our idea was we’d stay on other side.
+Our idea was we’d stay on the other side.
 As we approached we could see that the coral bank must drop off on the breaking waves side.
 Then I saw this really big huge fish, the size of a cat, with very funny twiddling fins.
 I touched Albert and pointed.
 We willingly followed it for maybe one stroke, then we were both abruptly swept across the reef, and into a very strong current.

 When I got to the boat, my energy was so depleted my arms and legs were like rubber.
 Somehow I pulled myself up the ladder and Albert followed.

 “My knees are knocking.
 I don’t know if it’s because I’m scared or because my muscles are totally drained.”